Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Minimal active gel model

 To understand the influence of the viscoelastic material properties, we next considered different Maxwell relaxation times $\mathcal {T}$, but now starting with a symmetry-broken initial condition for the stress for which we by way of example chose

 The results are summarized in Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}.
-Part (a) shows that increasing the Maxwell time leads to slower length relaxations, while part (b) shows that the broken symmetry of the initial state induces a transient net cell velocity.
-However, as expected from the lack of motile steady states discussed above, the symmetry-broken initial state is rapidly resymmetrized, cf.~Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(c).
-Interestingly, this resymetrization happens on a much faster time scale than the one for the length relaxation process.
-Note that for the purely viscous model ($\mathcal{T}=0$) re-symmetrization is instantaneous, as a consequence of the symmetrical solution, Eq.~(\ref{eq:Active_Maxwell_solution_s_viscous}), only depending on $L$.
-Comparing panels (a,b), where $\mathcal{T}$ is varied, and (d,e) where $\mathcal{L}$ is varied, shows that the combination $\mathcal{T}/\mathcal{L}^2$ determines the time scale of re-symmetrization.
+Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(a) shows that increasing the Maxwell time leads to slower length relaxations.
+Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(b) exemplifies our prior observation that, for the purely viscous case, increasing the viscous length scale leads to slower relaxation.
+As expected from the lack of motile steady states discussed above, the symmetry-broken initial state is rapidly resymmetrized in all cases, cf.~Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(c), which shows the time development by plots for three different time points.
+Interestingly, this re-symmetrization happens on a much faster time scale than the one for the length relaxation process.
+Note that for the purely viscous model ($\mathcal{T}=0$), re-symmetrization is instantaneous, as a consequence of the symmetrical solution, Eq.~(\ref{eq:Active_Maxwell_solution_s_viscous}), only depending on $L$.
+The broken symmetry of the initial state induces a transient net cell velocity $\dot{G}$, which goes to zero as the cell resymmetrizes, cf. Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(d).
+Rescaling time by $\mathcal{T}/\mathcal{L}^2$ in simulations for different $\mathcal{T}$ and $\mathcal{L}^2$ in (d,e) shows that all cell velocities $\dot{G}$ collapse onto a single curve, implying that $\mathcal{T}/\mathcal{L}^2$ determines the time scale of re-symmetrization.
+Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(e) shows that this is not true for the length relaxation, which agrees to the nonlinear dependence of the relaxation timescale on $\mathcal{L}^2$ of the perturbative viscous ($\mathcal{T}=0$) solution Eq.~(\ref{eq:Active_Maxwell_second_order_perturbative_solution_L}).
+Neglecting the term quadratic in $\partial_x\sigma$ in Eq.~(\ref{eq:Active_Maxwell_nondim_bvp}) corresponds to the linear Maxwell model, which constitutes a small flow velocity approximation.
+This simplification yields similar results with only small deviations during re-symmetrization, cf.~Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(c), in agreement to the small internal flow velocities $\dot{u}$.
+Note that these differences are so small that they do not visibly change the length and velocity dynamics, cf.~Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}(a,b,d).

 At this point we can conclude that the model gives a good description of how the actomyosin system flows inside an adherent cell with a typical size.
 In the next section we therefore can turn to the effect of optogenetic perturbations.
 As shown in Fig.~\ref{fig:Active_Maxwell_basemodel_simulation_biased_initials}, more complex material properties (namely visco\-elastic rather than viscous) allow the system to have short periods of motility, but as the asymmetry relaxes rapidly, also the movement rapidly stops.
 The model is hence unable to describe self-polarization due to the lack of motile states as found in section \ref{stst}.